-By Robert E. Connick William H. Miller C. Bradley Moore
+By Robert E. Connick, William H. Miller, and C. Bradley Moore

 Kenneth Sanborn Pitzer, former dean of the College of Chemistry and one of the most influential physical chemists of his era, died of heart failure on December 26, 1997, after a brief illness.
 During his almost 84 years he achieved exceptional distinction as a scientist, educator, administrator, and public servant.